Treatment for Cat and Dog Allergies in Matthews, NC

 • Unusual lumps or bumps

-If your companion is showing any of these signs, schedule a dermatology exam at our Matthews animal hospital.
+If your companion is showing any of these signs, book a dermatology exam at our Matthews animal hospital by calling 704-893-2799 or using the online form.
 Don’t let your four-legged friend suffer another moment with an uncomfortable skin problem.
 Let us help him live a more comfortable life!